datoviz/datoviz/README.md

 <!-- INTRODUCTION -->

-**Datoviz** is an open-source **high-performance GPU scientific data visualization C/C++ library**.
-Designed for speed, visual quality, and scalability for interactive exploration of large datasets, it supports 2D/3D rendering and GUIs.
+**Datoviz** is an open-source, high-performance GPU scientific data visualization library written in C/C++.
+Designed for speed, visual quality, and scalability, it supports 2D/3D interactive rendering of large datasets and GUIs via [Dear ImGui](https://github.com/ocornut/imgui/).

-Although its inception and development occurred over a long history spanning more than a decade, Datoviz is still an **early stage library** that would now benefit from increased community feedback.
+Despite its roots dating back over 10 years, Datoviz remains an early-stage library that would greatly benefit from increased community feedback.

 The experimental [**v0.1x version**](https://datoviz.org/) was released in 2021.

-The **v0.2x version** is now available (in a separate git branch) to audacious users for early testing and community feedback.
+The **v0.2x version** is now available (in a separate Git branch) for adventurous users to test and provide feedback.

-The medium-term plan is to **rebuild VisPy 2.0 on top of Datoviz** (and possibly other renderers via a shared intermediate-level graphics protocol).
+Datoviz is closely related to **VisPy**, as it is being developed by one of the VisPy cofounders.
+VisPy 2.0 will offer a high-level scientific API that supports a Datoviz renderer, as well as a Matplotlib renderer and potentially others.

 <!-- SCREENSHOTS -->